bbauska/W3Cx-5of5/README.md

   title="JSBin; Error check in console" alt="JSBin; Error check in console." />

-<p>Another interested thing is that when you use "console.log", you can use it to display
+<p>Another interested thing is that when you use "console.log", you can use it
-some variable values.
-So, if I declare a variable named x with a value of 10, I can use «console.log" to display the value of x, using the "+" operator.
+to display some variable values.
+If I declare a variable named x with a value of 10, I can use «console.log" to display the value of x, using the "+" operator.
-So in that case, if I run my code it will help me by displaying the value of different variables when “console.log” is executed.</p>
+In that case, if I run my code it will help me by displaying the value of different variables when “console.log” is executed.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 132. codepen; debug mode (100) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">